SO-Close-Vote-Reviewers/SOCVR-Chatbot/setup.md

         There are no items for you to review, matching the filter "[antivirus]"

-3. When they run out of reviews or close votes for the day
+3. When they run out of reviews or close votes for the day (chat bot can also announce when a certain number of people have completed the event)

         Thank you for reviewing 40 close votes today; come back in 3 hours to continue reviewing.
         You have no more close votes today; come back in 11 hours.